 House & gardens: £8.50 adult/ £4.00 child/ under 5's free.
 Gardens: £5.00 adult/ £2.50 child/ under 5's free.
 HHA/ ASVA/ Art Fund members accepted on presentation of membership card.

-over 6 years by Scot 3 / 5Its nice to see a real Blomfield garden, after hearing so much about how William Robinson hated them.
+almost 7 years by Scot 3 / 5Its nice to see a real Blomfield garden, after hearing so much about how William Robinson hated them.
 The planning is good but one has to admit that Mellerstain is kinda boring.
 One blink and you've seen it all!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.